 The fundamentals behind the IR35 rules

-IR35 was invented to attempt to clamp down on the widespread use of personal service companies by individuals who would ordinarily be classed as ’employees’ according to their work practices.
+IR35 was invented to clamp down on the widespread use of personal service companies by individuals who would otherwise be classed as ’employees’ according to their work practices.

 Employees pay NICs on their salaries, and employers’ NICs are also payable.
 If a limited company contractor takes a modest salary and the remainder of his income as dividends, there may be no National Insurance liability at all.

 In order to work out if an individual’s contract is subject to IR35 or not, a complex series of employment status rules exist to determine whether or not a person would be ’employed’ or ‘self-employed’ for tax purposes.